The reason we shoot feral hogs and take no prisoners is because they breed like rats and this proves it.

 Make no mistake: invasive hogs are a problem.
 Sound redundant?

 Ask anybody in Texas if they'd rather go hog hunting or take the wife out to dinner?
 Maybe tomorrow night, sweetie.

-According to the Smithsonian, “Sows begin breeding at 6 to 8 months of age and have two litters of four to eight piglets—a dozen is not unheard of—every 12 to 15 months during a life span of 4 to 8 years.
-Even porcine populations reduced by 70 percent return to full strength within two or three years”
+According to the Smithsonian, "Sows begin breeding at six to eight months of age and have two litters of four to eight piglets--a dozen is not unheard of--every 12-15 months during a life span of 4-8 years.
+Even porcine populations reduced by 70 percent return to full strength within two or three years."